 Our Pharmanex BioPhotonic Scanner and our current and future device products may be subject to the regulations of various health, consumer-protection and other government authorities around the world.
 These regulations vary from market to market and affect whether our products are required to be registered as medical devices, the claims that can be made with respect to these products, who can use them, and where they can be used.
 The interpretation of the line between medical devices and non-medical devices in each country is subjective and varied, as well as subject to change based on industry precedent, influence from the medical device sector, and other factors.
 Our connected devices are subject to specific testing, certification, and/or registration governing the connectivity to mobile devices.
 We have been required to register our ageLOC Galvanic Facial Spa and ageLOC Body Spa systems as medical devices in a few markets, and we also have received clearance from the FDA to market our Nu Skin Facial Spa and our Nu Skin RenuSpa iO devices for over-the-counter use.
-We have registered ageLOC Boost as a medical device in Thailand, and we are seeking medical device registration in Thailand for Nu Skin WellSpa iO.
+We have registered ageLOC Boost and Nu Skin WellSpa iO as medical devices in Thailand.
 We have been subject to regulatory inquiries in the United States, Japan and other markets with respect to the status of the Pharmanex BioPhotonic Scanner as a non-medical device.
 Any determination that medical device clearance is required for one of our products, in a market where we currently market and sell such product as a cosmetic or non-medical device, could require us to expend significant time and resources in order to meet the additional stringent standards imposed on medical device companies or prevent us from marketing the product.